geniusnhu/ds-masterpiece-hugo/content/post/2020-01-17-quick-deep-dive-at-data-scientist-skill-set/index.md

 ### **Role and Responsibilities:**

-A Data scientist' is 's responsibility for many tasks with top 3 are:
+A Data scientist is responsible for many tasks but the Top 3 includes:

 * **Analyzing data** to influence product or to support business decisions